sentry-demos/empower/README.md

 ./run.sh
 ```

 Add +2 quantity of a single item to Cart and purchase in order to trigger an Error.
-Visit all routes defined in src/index.js to produce transactions for them.
+Visit the routes defined in src/index.js to produce transactions.

 ## Deploy to Prod